Choosing a College Major: Advice From Recent Grads

-Whether entering college as a recent high school graduate or working professional, finding the right major can be difficult.
-For some students, just narrowing down the list of potential majors is a challenge.
-But even if you enroll with a major or career already in mind, the realities of the coursework, program length, and related requirements can discourage you from pursuing your intended path.
+Choosing a college major can be difficult, no matter your age or background.
+For some students, just narrowing the list of potential majors can prove tricky.
+But even if you enroll with a particular major or career in mind, the realities of coursework, the program length, and degree requirements could discourage you from pursuing your chosen path.

-Regardless of how thoroughly you've mapped your future academic and professional journey, college is an opportunity to discover new interests and shape your career.
-We asked six successful recent graduates how their experience in school altered, reinforced, and otherwise influenced their pathway.
+Regardless of how thoroughly you might've mapped out your academic and professional journey, college is an incredible opportunity to discover new interests and shape your career.

 "Be flexible and willing to learn.
 I think college is a great way to get the fundamentals of what you want to do, but being flexible is really how I got my job today.
-Being open to new experiences and being comfortable trying things even if it might not be the right fit."
+Be open to new experiences and be comfortable trying things even if it might not be the right fit."

-Out of college, I started last January as Slice's graphic design intern and then by March they offered me a freelance position for email marketing, which used a lot of graphic design.
-I ended up going full time by July and decided to stay with Slice because of how much I could learn.
+Out of college, I started as Slice's graphic design intern, which turned into a freelance position for email marketing using a lot of graphic design.
+I ended up transitioning to full time just four months later and decided to stay with Slice because of how much I could learn.

-A lot of what I learned in psychology applies toward the work I'm doing in marketing and that has helped me understand some of the clients we work with."
+A lot of what I learned in psychology applies toward the work I'm currently doing in marketing and has helped me understand some of the clients we work with.

 "Be open to different possibilities.
 Make sure to explore all your options and not just one that falls within your specialty."

-All the jobs I wanted that were related to my degree were very competitive, so I decided to enlist in the military.
-I had known about intelligence before because of one of internships in college; however, I had never really considered it until that point, so that ended up fitting into my enlistment contract.
+All the jobs I wanted that were related to my degree were extremely competitive, so I decided to enlist in the military.
+I had known about intelligence before through one of my internships in college; however, I had never really considered it until that point, so that ended up fitting into my enlistment contract.

-I am actually changing careers again: I am now going to school for a master's in dance movement therapy — I really had to come a long way to get to that path.
-I had to go through my own cycle of mental health and well-being to realize that's the path I need to be on.
-I started my own dance company outside of the military.
-My goal is that when I retire I'll have my own dance practice."
+I am actually changing careers again and am now going to school for a master's in dance movement therapy.
+I came a long way to get to that path: I had to go through my own cycle of mental health and well-being to realize that this was the path I needed to be on.
+I started my own dance company outside the military.
+My goal is to own a dance practice when I retire.

 "It is never selfish to follow a path that you are gifted in, even if you can't see the practical way it will benefit the world at the time.
 The world needs people with confidence in their gifts who enjoy what they do.
 Do it for you rather than worrying about what others think."

-Progressing through psychology courses coalesced with my personal convictions regarding animal welfare, and I hoped to become involved in animal behavior.
-I was counseled that veterinary medicine was, perhaps, the more practical way to go regarding employment.
-So I decided to add a biology major and apply to veterinary medicine programs.
-But veterinary medicine was hard to get into, and it seemed to be more of a stretch for me from my initial creative interests in art and English.
+Progressing through psychology courses aligned with my personal convictions regarding animal welfare, and I hoped to get involved in animal behavior.
+I was told that veterinary medicine was perhaps the more practical way to go for employment, so I decided to add a biology major and apply to veterinary medicine programs; however, veterinary medicine was hard to get into, and it seemed to be more of a stretch for me from my initial creative interests in art and English.

-After working for several years as a vet tech, I returned to my initial academic interests and completed an MA in English with the hope of teaching in academia.
+After working for several years as a vet tech, I returned to my initial academic interests and completed an MA in English with the hope of teaching.
 I was able to write a dissertation with faculty from English, biology, and art on my committee.
-It was really liberating, and made this varied and meandering journey through my education culminate in a really wonderful way."
+It was really liberating and made this varied and meandering journey through my education culminate in a truly wonderful way.

-I knew I wanted to be a professor, I wanted to teach and write.
-I went into an MA program and while I was finishing that they were developing a Ph.D. program, so I was in the first cohort of their Ph.D. program.
+I knew I wanted to be a professor — I wanted to teach and write.
+I went into an MA program and as I was finishing that, the school began developing a Ph.D. program, so I joined that program's first cohort.

-I'm lucky I picked something I was good at it.
-I love it, and I get to do what I love everyday.
-I can totally understand getting a degree that might get you a good paying job, but just not having your heart in it.
-So I really encourage students to think about what do they like to study, what are they good at studying, and then also the types of jobs their degree will lead to, do they think they'll enjoy it."
+I'm lucky I picked something I was good at.
+I love criminal justice, and I get to do what I love every day.
+I can totally understand getting a degree that might get you a good-paying job, but just not having your heart in it.
+So I really encourage students to think about what they like to study, what they're good at studying, the types of jobs their degree could lead to, and whether they think they'll enjoy that field.

-"What I think is really important is whether you're a young adult or an older adult, is everyone needs to understand there is more than one way to your goal.
-You don't need to keep going straight through, it's okay to take a break, it's okay to take time off.
+"What I think is really important is that — whether you're a young adult or an older adult — everyone needs to understand there is more than one way to your goal.
+You don't need to keep going straight through; it's OK to take a break, it's OK to take time off.
 It can help you figure out if you're on the right path or, more importantly, if you're not on the right path.
-It's okay if your plans change, sometimes you need to change plans because it's necessary.
-There doesn't have to be one linear way.”
+It's OK if your plans change — sometimes you need to change plans because it's necessary."

-Now I teach 99% online.
-I write courses and chapters in textbooks, I teach, I review other courses, I chair dissertations, and I also sit on many academic boards.
-I do so many different things, but nothing that I had planned to do."
+Now, I teach 99% online.
+I write courses and chapters in textbooks.
+I teach, review other courses, chair dissertations, and sit on many academic boards.
+I do so many different things — but nothing I had planned to do.

-"You have to have passion and you have to have ability.
-I tell students 'your life is going to work out.'
-I was very stressed about doing the wrong thing, and given all the different schooling and career changes I made I would tell myself 'just relax and tell yourself that things are going to work out.'
+"You have to have passion, and you have to have ability.
+I tell students, 'Your life is going to work out.'
+I was very stressed about doing the wrong thing, and given all the different schooling and career changes I made, I would tell myself, 'Just relax and tell yourself things are going to work out.'
 You have to go for what you're passionate about."

 After that I went into business for eight years, working for several small companies.
-The plan was to make my money and get back into teaching someday.
-Eight years in, I was making a decent amount of money and I thought, 'if I don't leave now I'll never be able to leave the money.'
+The plan was to make money and get back into teaching someday.
+Eight years in, I was making a decent amount of money and thought, "If I don't leave now, I'll never be able to leave the money."

-So I went back to school and I decided to major in counseling so that I could get a guidance degree.
-I was very fortunate and I went to Harvard for that degree.
-I got my degree in risk and prevention counseling.
+I went back to school and decided to major in counseling so that I could get a guidance degree.
+I was very fortunate and went to Harvard University for that degree, which was in risk and prevention counseling.

 My original plan when I went to Harvard was to go for a year and then move to California.
 When I moved to California, I spent two years preparing to start my own business in test prep and admissions.
-I now have a company in California called Total Student Support."
+Now, I own a company called Total Student Support.